Putin’s pre-war moves against U.S. tech giants laid groundwork for crackdown on free expression

 The war in Ukraine has scrambled those calculations, and, at least in some corridors of Silicon Valley, led to bouts of second-guessing.

 “There is concern about the employees we have there,” said an executive with one of the companies that has been a target of pressure by the Kremlin.
 “There may come a point where [my] company decides it’s not worth it anymore and just completely pulls up stakes.”
+He and others spoke on the condition of anonymity, citing the situation’s sensitivity.

 Silicon Valley companies have been rewriting their rules during the war in Ukraine.
 Russia is retaliating.